trivule/trivule/readme.md

 You can see here an example of using Quickv in Reactjs [here](https://github.com/Meschack/quickv-test/tree/react-test)

-### In Vuejs
+### In Vuejs Or Nuxt

-For a vue 3 project, you must first install quickv
+For a vue 3 or nuxt3 project, you must first install quickv

 `npm install  quickv`